deefunkt/deefunkt.github.io/README.md

 # deefunkt.github.io
-A github page acting as a resume
+A github page acting as a resume.